jessisec/ctf-writeups/HackTheBox/Shield/Writeup.md

 Browsing to http://10.10.10.29/ presents us with the default IIS starting page.
 ![iis page](screenshots/iis.png)
 ### GoBuster
-Using **GoBuster** I am to scan for any sub-directories or files that are hosted on the target server.
+Using **GoBuster** I am able to scan for any sub-directories or files that are hosted on the target server.
 ~~~Bash
 ┌──(jessi㉿teatimesec)-[~/HTB/Shield]
 └─$ gobuster dir -u http://10.10.10.29/ -w /usr/share/wordlists/dirb/common.txt